Mord3rca/gamma-launcher/README.md

 ## Installation

+### Using release

+By downloading gamma-launcher from the [latest release](https://github.com/Mord3rca/gamma-launcher/releases/latest), you can use it without any installation.
+Everything is self contained in an executable.

+However, if you may have glibc error, in this case, install gamma launcher in a venv.

+### Using venv

 It's strongly advised to install this in a [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) (Python Virtual Environment)

 A quick guide on how to do this is to open your terminal/command prompt and navigating to the downloaded folder containing gamma-launcher, and typing `python3 -m venv env` on Linux, or `py -m venv env` on Windows.